How to measure % body fat percentage with a skinfold caliper

 A skinfold test is used to monitor changes in body composition and to estimate body fat.
 The test can be used on all populations including children; reliable readings may be difficult to obtain on obese people.
 A trained tester pinches the skin with skinfold calipers to measure the thickness of skin and adipose tissue (fat).
 Here are two of the main scientific scales used to calculate the caliper measurements:

-- The Durnin formula is ideal for general population - Four (4) site skinfold test
+- The Durnin & Womersley formula is ideal for general population - You have to take four (4) site skinfold test.

 - The Jackson-Pollock formula is ideal for athletes - three (3), four (4) and seven (7) site skinfold tests

 You can see about these and other formulas, how they are composed and how measurements are taken Here.